-She was really touched … and said the photos are so beautiful because of the way you guided us around Paris … and we might want you to be part of our wedding in China!
+She was really touched and said the photos are so beautiful because of the way you guided us around Paris.

 It’s tempting at times to fall in love with a photograph and somehow equate it with the quality of its photographer.

-Nothing could be more misleading than a single picture, which could have resulted from sheer luck or been captured during a stylized photoshoot (where the artist had the luxury of do-overs and/or worked with models).
+Nothing could be more misleading than a single picture, which could have resulted from sheer luck or been captured during a stylized photoshoot (where the artist had the opportunity for do-overs or worked with models).

 Likewise, do not confuse a beautiful couple with a pretty photo.

-Instead, when you evaluate potential Parisian photographers, it’s recommended that you examine representative galleries.
+Instead, when you evaluate potential artists, it’s recommended that you examine representative galleries.

-That means photos from comparable shoots to what you’re considering (i.e. similar time of the day, hours of coverage, seasonality, type of shoot, etc.).
+That means photos from a comparable couple shoot to what you’re considering (i.e., similar time of the day, hours of coverage, seasonality, type of shoot, etc.).

-In other words, it’s not fair to commission a 30-minute mini photo session in the afternoon and somehow expect your photographer to reproduce photos from her site that were captured at sunrise during a multi-hour Paris photoshoot.
+In other words, it’s not fair to commission a 30-minute mini photo session in the afternoon and somehow expect your photographer to reproduce photos from her site that were captured at, say, sunrise during a multi-hour Paris photoshoot.

 Here are some hashtags you may want to use to kick off your search:

-Or if you already have a specific type of Paris photo session in mind, such as a marriage proposal, an elopement or a wedding, try out shoot-specific hashtags, such as:
+Or when you already have a specific type of Paris photography session in mind, such as a surprise proposal or a wedding, try out shoot-specific hashtags, such as:

 When you stumble upon a fabulous photo, click on the Instagram username associated with the image to examine the entire grid of the photographer.

-If you love the grid’s consistency and presentation (and the photographer is based in Paris), then send a personal message to inquire about her packages and availability (more on that shortly).
+If you love the grid’s consistency and presentation (and the photographer is based in Paris), then send a personal message to inquire about her packages and availability.